elitenoire/CodeCampLog/index.md

     * CRUD functions are handled on the server while state management still remains on the client-side
 * On the server-side, used the _body-parser_ npm package to retrieve data sent from the client
 * Content is still saved on the todo app if browser is refreshed
-* **TODO** - Make content still accessible if the server is refreshed also either use a json file or a database (prefarably mondoDB).
+* **TODO** - Make content still accessible if the server is refreshed also either use a json file or a database (prefarably mongoDB).

+###Wednesday, 19th July 2017
+* Today all about revisitng what I have learnt so far
+    * practised touch typing
+    * went over the todo app